wsdookadr/mdetect/README.md

 The server should be started for this query to work (the server runner program is in `./deps/basexserver`).
-This will provide information function names and the number of calls, for each file that is stored in `BaseX`.
+This will provide information about function names and the number of calls, for each file that is stored in `BaseX`.

 You may run `java -jar ./deps/BaseX853.jar` which will bring up a GUI including an editor